paigepreziosi/AMRAPFitness/README.md

 ## 4. Installation
 - Clone the repository
-- CD to the file, Project3
+- CD to the file, AMRAPFitness
 - Open the terminal
 - CD to the client
 - npm install